John Lee (placekicker)

-John Lee (Korean: 이민종; born May 19, 1964) is a Korean former American football placekicker.
-He played college football for the UCLA Bruins, where he was a two-time All-American.
-Lee was selected in the second round of the 1986 NFL Draft by the St. Louis Cardinals with the 32nd overall pick.
+John Lee (Korean: 이민종; born May 19, 1964) is a Korean former player of American football who was a placekicker for the St. Louis Cardinals of the National Football League (NFL).
+He played college football for the UCLA Bruins, twice earning All-American honors, including a unanimous selection in 1985.
+Lee was selected by St. Louis in the second round of the 1986 NFL draft.
 He played one season with the Cardinals and was the first Korean to play in the NFL.
 He was inducted into the UCLA Athletics Hall of Fame in 2001.

 Early life

 Lee was born in South Korea where he primarily played baseball, even playing in the Little World Series regional qualifying tournament.
 His family moved to the United States when he was in the sixth grade.
 He began playing football as a freshman at Downey High School and studied kicking under the tutelage of Ben Agajanian.
 It was on Agajanian's recommendation that UCLA signed Lee to an athletic scholarship.